Joseloll/Fake-Image-Logger-Bot/README.md

 # Note
 - This Is For Educational Purposes Only
 - This Project Will Be Updated With More Commands In The Future
+- The Prefix For The Help Command Is !Help
 # Usage
 - Python 3  https://python.org
 - Install Requirements.bat